Multidimensional Dickman distribution and operator selfdecomposability: Dickman distributions over R d

 where $\mb X\overset{d}{=}\mb X'$, $U$ is uniformly distributed over $[0,1]$, $\mc L (\mb W)=\nu$, and the random elements $U,\mb X'$ and $\mb W$ are mutually independent.

-Moreover, for any $\mc Q\subseteq\mc M_+$ and $\mc H\subseteq H$ let $\mc D(\mc Q,\mc H)$ be a set of distributions defined as
+Moreover, for any $\mc Q\subseteq\mc M_+$ and $\mc H\subseteq H$, let $\mc D(\mc Q,\mc H)$ be a set of distributions defined as

-and the set $\mc D(\mc \M_+, H)$ will be referred to as the class of \textit{operator Dickman distributions}. \end{definition}
+and the set $\mc D(\mc M_+, H)$ will be referred to as the class of \textit{operator Dickman distributions}. \end{definition}

-\begin{remark} Note that the random operator $U^Q$ is well-defined with probability one since the operator $s^Q$, $Q\in \mc M$, is well-defined for any $s> 0$.
-The properties of the exponential operators, which we will use later, are investigated in \cite[Ch.
+\begin{remark} Note that the random operator $U^Q$ is well-defined since the mapping $(s,Q)\mapsto s^Q$ is well-defined and jointly continuous for $s>0$ and $Q\in \mc M$.
+Further details and properties of the exponential operators can be found in \cite[Ch.
 2]{meerschaert2001limit}. \end{remark}

 Notice that for any $Q \in \mc M_+$ the map $\gamma(a, \mb b): \cdot \mapsto a^Q(\cdot + \mb b)$ with $a\in \R_+$ and $\mb b\in\Rd $ defines an affine transformation on $\Rd$.
 Moreover the family $\gamma=\{\gamma(a, \mb b), a>0, \mb b\in\Rd\}$ forms a non-commutative group under the composition, which is isomorphic to the group $\R_+\times \Rd$ with group operation $*$ defined as $(a_1, \mb b_1)*(a_2, \mb b_2):= (a_1a_2, (a_1a_2)^Q\mb b_1+a_2^Q\mb b_2)$.
 We can now equip the group $\gamma$ with a probability measure defined as the product measure $Leb_1\times \nu$, where $Leb_1$ is the Lebesgue measure on $[0,1]$ and $\nu\in H$ is some probability measure.
 Therefore, the vector $\mb X$, defined in \eqref{eq: opMD}, can be viewed as the distributional fixed point of the random affine transformation described above.
-For $d=1$ this problem was studied in multiple works, see \cite{vervaat1979stochastic} for a short overview and references, and \cite{bhattacharjee2019dickman} for a generalisation to non-affine transformations.
+For $d=1$, this problem was studied in multiple works, see \cite{vervaat1979stochastic} for a short overview and references, and \cite{bhattacharjee2019dickman} for a generalisation to non-affine transformations.

-As another point of view on Definition \ref{def: opMD} we can consider the difference equation
+As another point of view on Definition \ref{def: opMD}, we can consider the difference equation

 with some initial condition $\mb Y_0$ and random coefficients $M_n\in \mc M$ and $\bm \xi_n\in \Rd$, $ n\geq 1$.
 Indeed, by iteration, it is easy to see that the solution of \eqref{eq: opMD} can be rewritten as